-- (i) the error; - (ii) how the error occurred; and - (iii) whether the error was due to misrepresentation; - (e) when and how the customs broker became aware of the non- or underpayment of duty; - (f) if there is any material discrepancy between the date of submission of the notice and the date referred to in paragraph (e), an explanation of the discrepancy; and - (g) particulars of any steps taken by the customs broker to prevent a failure to pay duty.
+- (a) An explanation of the cause of the non- or under-payment of duty and, if due to an incorrect key assessment factor, particulars of- - (i) the error; - (ii) how the error occurred; and - (iii) whether the error was due to misrepresentation; - (b) a statement when and how the customs broker became aware of the non- or under-payment of duty; - (c) if there is any material discrepancy between the date of submission of the notice and the date referred to in paragraph (b), a document explaining the discrepancy; and - (d) particulars of any steps taken by the customs broker to prevent a failure to pay duty.

-(3) A notification referred to in subrule (1) must be submitted together with a copy of the clearance instruction referred to in section 165(3) of the Control Act.
+(4) A notification referred to in subrule (1) must be supported by the clearance instruction referred to in section 165(3) of the Control Act.